 Why we like Open Source Software

-An opinion shared by Chris Maffey -
+Chris Maffey -

 My personal ramble on Open Source software.
 This article does nothing more than raise some points about open source software which I find interesting.